amida-tech/jsonapter/README.md

 <a name="content" />
 #### `content` rule

 This rule is used to describe a new object based on `input`.
 The property keys of the `content` becomes the properties in the destination object.
-The property values of `content` are primarily other templates
+The property values of `content` are primarily other templates.
+This is an object and cannot be empty.
 ```js
 var nameTemplate = {
     content: {